-The main difference between these two types of programming languages is that scripting languages are generally interpreted (processed line by line at execution) and non-scripting languages are generally compiled (processed as one at execution).
+The main difference between these two programming languages is that scripting languages are generally interpreted (processed line by line at execution), and non-scripting languages are usually compiled (processed as one at execution).
 The important difference between these two types of languages that needs to be considered for this project is that scripting languages tend to be closer in syntax to HLT than non-scripting languages.
 For example, the SQL (query language) statement “SELECT name FROM myTable” follows the rules of an English language sentence – it contains an object, a verb, and a subject – and can be understood without further context.

 For this reason, this project focuses solely on non-scripting languages, specifically, the Python programming language in a Procedural programming [3] context.